-When children are involved in a divorce, the issue of custody is often a highly emotional and a source of contention.
-The issue of child custody is often the most contested aspect of a divorce and therefore frequently causes the divorce to drag on longer than normal.
-Bauer Law Group, LLC can help you protect your rights and resolve your child custody dispute as quickly and painlessly as possible.
+When children are involved in a divorce, the issue of custody is often highly emotional and a source of contention.
+In fact, child custody is often the most contested aspect of a divorce and, therefore, frequently causes the whole process to drag on longer than normal.
+This is why it's so important that you have a skilled attorney on your side.

 Types of Custody in Connecticut

 - Physical Custody – The parent or parents with whom the child will live.
-This can include joint physical custody, where the child splits their time living between the parents homes.
+This can include joint physical custody, where the child splits their time living between the parent's homes.

 Avoiding Messy Child Custody Battles

-Although the divorce or custody process often raises feelings of bitterness and resentment towards the other person, it is in everyone's best interest to reach an amicable agreement regarding custody and visitation.
-Once your relationship has deteriorated you and the other parent still need to raise your children together, even though you now reside in different houses.
+Although the divorce or custody process often raises feelings of bitterness and resentment toward the other person, it is in everyone's best interest to reach an amicable agreement regarding custody and visitation.
+Once your relationship has deteriorated, you and the other parent still need to raise your children together, even though you now reside in different houses.

 A child's interests are paramount to the issue of custody.
 Those interests are represented, not by the child, but by their own appointed counsel referred to as a guardian ad litem.